chrismendes/react-searchbar/README.md

-# Sample Application - Search Bar
+# Demo App - React Search Bar

   > Search in real-time for a book from a public API.

-  > Run the app at: https://app-search.chrismendes.uk
+  > Run the app at: https://react-searchbar-chrismendes.vercel.app

 ## Overview